Choose section

 ALUMINA ZIRCONIA (AZ)

-AZ is a grain that takes the best characteristics of AO & SC and combines them together to create one very durable, yet friable grain.
-Its main ingredient is bauxite, just like AO.It is friable like SC but machine pressure is required to crack the AZ grain where the SC grain will fracture under simple hand pressure.
-Failure to achieve sufficient pressure to crack the AZ grain will result in glazing of the abrasive and reduced life.
+AZ is a grain that takes the best characteristics of AO and SiC to create one very durable yet friable grain.
+Its main ingredient is bauxite, just like AO.
+It is friable like SiC, but machine pressure is required to crack the AZ grain, whereas the SiC grain will fracture under simple hand pressure.
+Failure to achieve sufficient pressure to crack the AZ grain will result in the glazing of the abrasive grain and reduced life.

 CERAMICS

-There are several different types of ceramic materials including ceramic AO, ceramic AZ and what is referred to full ratio ceramic.
-Ceramic is manufactured by combining bauxite, just like regular AO, with other materials in achemicalbonding process.
+There are several different types of ceramic materials, including ceramic AO, ceramic AZ, and what is referred to as full ratio ceramic.
+Ceramic combines bauxite, just like regular AO, with other materials in a chemical bonding process.
 This chemical bonding results in raw grain that is very porous and coral-like in appearance.
-The full ratio would be the strongest, the ceramic AZ would be next in strength and the ceramic AO would fall last.Of course, the higher the pure ceramic content the more expensive the material.
+The full ratio would be the strongest, the ceramic AZ would be next in strength, and the ceramic AO would fall last.
+Of course, the higher the pure ceramic content the more expensive the material.

-Ceramics were created for rough grinding on metal, but have crossed over into lots of other areas where sanding is done.But keep in mind you'll get the most value for your dollar using it in the grits where removal or dimensioning work is being performed and then using regular AO or SC for the more intermediate and finishing grits.
+Ceramics were created for rough grinding on metal but have crossed over into many other areas where sanding is done.
+But keep in mind you'll get the most value for your dollar using them in the grits where removal or dimensioning work is being performed and then using regular AO or SiC for the more intermediate and finishing grits.

 DID YOU KNOW?